vikbehal/Explore/Power BI/Day 2.md

    -Dashboards are created by pinning visual to a new or existing dashboard
    -Pin between dashboards for easy duplications
    -What are featured and favourite dashboards?
-6. Roles - Role level security
+6. Roles - Role level security (RLS)
   -Create role level security using Modeling tab -> Manage Roles.
 You can visualize it using 'View as Roles' under same tab.
   -Same report can be seen by multiple stakeholders given right permissions are set.
 This avoid creation of multiple reports and thus maintenance overhead
+  -Combine with USERNAME() function and table relationships to create dynamic filters
+  -RLS requires Power BI Pro license
 7. What are Apps?
 How do they allow easy experimentation and security around reports?
+  -Apps are packaged reports, dashboards and datasets
+  -Share with other Power BI users
+  -Customize for different users
+  -Add title, description and image/logo

 ## Sample Data
 Download from [here](https://docs.microsoft.com/en-us/power-bi/create-reports/sample-datasets)